strangervoid/anisearch-to-myanimelist/README.md

 ## Change log:

 - added timetracking
+- added logfile in case of sus IDs
-- added asynchronous handling of the API calls (cuts down the time needed by a lot, hitting the MAL API rate limit's apparently hard lol)
+- added asynchronous handling of the API calls (cuts down the execution time by a lot. apparently, hitting the MAL API rate-limit's hard lol)

 Feel free to contribute and have a wonderful day! c: